SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Tenet Fintech Group Inc. (f/k/a Peak Fintech Group Inc.) (PKKFF; TNT)

-The investigation concerns whether Kura and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.
+The investigation concerns whether Tenet and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

 On September 14, 2021, Tenet issued a press release announcing the acquisition of the Heartbeat Insurance Platform ("Heartbeat").